bibblybobblyben/bibblybobblyben.github.io/docs/_posts/2021-06-09-euro2020-model-predictions-groups.markdown

 |0.01|0.05|0.13|0.21|0.26|**0.34**| Slovakia | | Spain |0.15|0.13|**0.18**|0.18|0.15|0.1|
 |0.01|0.03|0.11|0.23|0.28|**0.35**| Sweden | | Poland |**0.28**|0.24|0.23|0.15|0.07|0.02|

+**Spain** are odds-on favourites for every game in their group and expected to win it.
+The Spanish team is not as highly rated as the strong side of 2008-2012 and is rebuilding, but has quietly been accuring some good results - 6-0 against Germany in the Nations League is one example.

+**Poland** are second favourites but their matches against the other group emmbers are much closer, suggesting that second place in this group is firmly up for grabs.
+They have over a 1 in 4 chance of scoring against Spain, so if they can keep a clean sheet they may cause a surprise at the top of the group, but are expected to find their remaining fixtures in the group difficult too. **Slovakia** are favourites to come third in the group, but are only slight underdogs against Poland.
+They have the edge against Sweden, so could go into their final game against Spain in a strong position for qualifying for the next round. **Sweden** are expected to struggle, with a low likelihood of scoring in each of their ties.

 ## Individual fixture odds

 |Odds of winning | Team 1| Odds of Draw |Team 2|Odds of winning